Welcome

 9:30 AM - 11:30 AMApplying the Ujima Principle to Create an African-centered Community Care Approach to Support Black Children and Young Adults with Disabilities

 This workshop is designed to introduce an African-centered care approach to addressing the unique needs of Black children and young adults with disabilities through collective responsibility, cultural grounding, and holistic well-being.
-African-centered care is rooted in the values, traditions, and practices of African cultures, emphasizing community interconnectedness and shared responsibility for each individual’s health.
-The African-centered principle of Ujima, meaning "collective work and responsibility," emphasizes shared commitment and community involvement in solving problems and addressing the needs of the group.

 Track: Disabilities